RentadroneCL/CasoPr-cticoAgricutura/README.md

 For each of these aspects, please argue whether or not it is possible to estimate based on the data provided.
 If so, please indicate the index maps used for each case.
 In addition, others must present the methodological detail to make each estimate.

-To proceed with the data, you must use Open Source applications, for example the QGIS program.
+To process the data, you must use Open Source applications, for example the QGIS program.

 The applicant has one week (7 continuous days) to deliver the solution of the case and must include 2 versions, one in Spanish and one in English.